Permit History Before Buying a Remodeled Seattle Home

 Short answer

-A remodeled kitchen, finished basement, or added bathroom is not automatically a selling point.
-If the work was done without permits, the buyer — not the seller — inherits the compliance problem after closing.
+A remodeled kitchen, finished basement, or added bathroom is not automatically a clean selling point.
+If the work was done without required permits, the buyer may inherit compliance, financing, insurance, or resale risk after closing.
 In Greater Seattle's active remodel market, unpermitted additions are common enough that checking permit history before going under contract has become a standard step in a thorough buyer due diligence process.
-The permit records for most Greater Seattle properties are publicly accessible online, and reviewing them takes less time than most buyers assume.
+The permit records for many Greater Seattle properties are publicly accessible online, and reviewing them takes less time than most buyers assume.

 Why permit history matters before you close